numfocus/DISC-committee/committee/public-meeting-minutes/2022-07-28-monthly-meeting.md

     * update infrastructure
     * community
     * content
-* working group of 4: Tania, Noa, Mark, ?
+* working group of 4: Tania, Noa, Mark, Tereza
 * as soon as new infrastructure setup, will start work on content

 # any other business